 By Public Transportation

 Please visit the links below for updates from the MBTA.

-(Note: Tufts free shuttle services, including to and from the SMFA, will begin on August 25.)
+Tufts free shuttle services, including to and from the SMFA, are also available.

 Arriving for Pre-Orientation

 Your program will send out more detailed information regarding your arrival day and where to go.
-If you are a pre-orientation student and will be living on campus, you will be able to pick up your room keys and be able to move into your room on the first day of pre-orientation.
+If you will be participating in Pre-Orientation and will be living on campus, you will be able to pick up your room keys and be able to move into your room on the first day of Pre-Orientation.
 We’ll send you information about where and when to pick up your keys during the summer.

 If you are a commuter student, contact us directly once you have been assigned to a program and we will make specific arrangements for your housing during the Pre-Orientation program.